Canning Basics

 Specialized steam canners and where to buy them

 As of now, there is only one manufacturer in America that makes specialized steam canners: VKP Brands.
-They have two types of canners that you can purchase directly on Amazon.
+They have three types of canners that you can purchase directly on Amazon.

 First, there’s the Harvest Multi-Use Canner.
 It’s super versatile because its canning rack allows you to use it for both canning methods.
 So, if you want a pot that can do double duty in your kitchen, this one might be perfect for you.